Learn about great simple ways, tips, resources and ideas on how to host a garden party including, invitations, food, and activities.

 Plant swap - Everyone brings a plant, or more than one, to share.
 This is great to do in the spring when everyone is dividing their perennials.
 Of course, everyone should feel free to purchase a plant to swap as well.
 For a nice presentation use your leftover 4-inch nursery pots to pot up one of your plants and cover it with a brown paper lunch bag and a bow.
 It’s an easy and cheap way to dress it up, don’t you think?

 When you are having a plant swap you really don't need favors but here's an easy and inexpensive one.

-Seed packets of a favorite flower that’s easy to grow.
+Seed packets of a favorite flower that's easy to grow.
 Place them in a jiffy or terra-cotta pot with a pretty bow.
-Here are few good options
+Here are a few good options

 I hope this inspires you to host your own garden party soon.
 Whether it’s a girl’s night out, a family get-together or a neighborhood gathering, entertaining with items from the garden, in the garden is guaranteed to make for a very enjoyable evening.
 Do you like to entertain in the garden?
 What other outdoor entertaining ideas do you have?